 Zambia is a wonderfully scenic country in the middle of sub-Saharan Africa with numerous parks and safari areas.
 It is also unusually diverse biologically, and - although under birded - has one of the largest bird lists in Africa, surpassing 750 species.
 We’ll visit a range of habitats, each with its own set of species, beginning in the extreme northwest corner on the border of Angola and the Democratic Republic of the Congo.
 This remote area, rarely visited by tourists, offers a chance to see many Congo Basin species normally inaccessible to birders.
 From here we’ll travel south towards Kafue National Park, one of the largest parks in Africa, with its extensive Miombo woodlands interspersed with grassy depressions called “Dambos.”
-Here we may see the highly localized Black-cheeked Lovebird and very likely some of Africa’s iconic mammals.
-Continuing south we’ll stop near Choma for the endemic Chaplin’s Barbet, before spending the last couple nights in the Lower Zambezi Valley where we’ll target the iconic African Pitta, one of Africa’s most sought-after birds.
+Here we may see the highly-localised Black-cheeked Lovebird and very likely some of Africa’s iconic mammals.
+Continuing south we’ll stop near Choma for the endemic Chaplin’s Barbet, before spending the last couple of nights in the Lower Zambezi Valley where we’ll target the iconic African Pitta, one of Africa’s most sought-after birds.

-Our tour coincides with the best time of year for birding, and we should record a long list of species not typically found on other tours, with new species even for frequent travelers to Africa.
+Our tour coincides with the best time of year for birding, and we should record a long list of species not typically found on other tours, with new species even for frequent travellers to Africa.

 Day 1: The tour begins this evening in Lusaka.